huggingface/optimum-benchmark/examples/whisper/README.md

 ## Metrics

-Fo this benchmark I tried to compare `whisper-base` model's throughputs (forward and generate).
+For this benchmark I tried to compare `whisper-base` model's throughputs (forward and generate).

 Forward throughput is measured in `samples/second` with the formula `number_processed_samples / total_time`.
 Where `number_processed_samples = batch_size * number_forward_passes` is the number of samples processed by the model in `total_time`.